Can I Choose Adoption if I Am Pregnant and Addicted?

-- You can still have a relationship with your child.
-By choosing an open adoption, you’ll be able to watch your child grow up with a loving family, and you can have as much contact with him or her as the two of you wish, according to the adoption plan you create.
+You can still have a relationship with your child.
+By choosing open adoption, you’ll be able to watch your child grow up with a loving family, and you can have as much contact with him or her as the two of you wish, according to the adoption plan you create.

-For more information about pursuing adoption if you are pregnant and addicted to drugs, please call American Adoptions at 1-800-ADOPTION for a free, anonymous consult.
+To get more information about pursuing adoption if you are pregnant and addicted to drugs, please call American Adoptions at 1-800-ADOPTION to get a free consult.